jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/FacadePatternPractice/Task2/task.md

-Then, create a method called `convertVideo()`.
+Then, create a method called `convertVideo` that takes two parameters `inputFile: String` and `outputFile: String`.
 This method should do the work currently placed in the `main()` method, particularly load, process, encode, and save the video.

 <div class="hint" title="Refactoring hint">